MoreWaita-Dev/MoreWaita/README.md

 > point of using them in full – and giving them the distinct
 > Adwaita 'perspective' and general flatness.
 One thing this
 > theme deviates from is the Gnome colour palette in brand icons
-> – MoreWaita keeps the brand colours.
+> – NeoWaita keeps the brand colours.
 >
 > This theme is built and tested against vanilla Gnome on Arch
 > Linux.
 If an icon is in the theme, but is not applying to your